vanja-san/Omega/README.md

 window.location = "https://userstyles.org/styles/browse?search_terms="
 break;
 ```
-- first, you have to decide of a website, I will take `bato.to and a special key for this said site, I will take -b, thus you'll have the following code
+- first, you have to decide of a website (I will take bato.to) and a special key for this said site : I will take -b, thus you'll have the following code

 ``` javascript
 case "-b":